 In consultation with key stakeholders, DFAT has developed performance metrics for the Australian Passport Office, Australia’s Sanctions Regulator and the Australian Safeguards and Non-proliferation Office.

 The metrics will be used by these three regulators in annual self-assessments of their performance.

-Further information on the Framework is available on the Cutting Red Tape website.
+Further information on the Framework and regulatory reform more generally is available at pmc.gov.au/regulation.

 The Government released its Industry Innovation and Competitiveness Agenda on 14 October 2014.
 A major component of this policy announcement was that the Government will adopt the principle that if a system, service or product has been approved under a trusted international standard or risk assessment, then our regulators should not impose any additional requirements for approval in Australia, unless it can be demonstrated that there is a good reason to do so.